|Attendance||UCAS code||Year of entry|

 External applicants: please note that places for external applicants are limited on this course.
 If you studied your Foundation Degree at a college that is not within the Kingston University partnership, please apply early to avoid disappointment.

-This one-year course offers a route to a BA(Hons) in Early Years: Education & Leadership in Practice.
+This one-year course offers a route to a BA(Hons) in Early Years: Education & Leadership in Practice for those who have a Foundation Degree in Early Years, or equivalent.
 This qualification will enable you to combine academic study with work-based learning.
 You will develop your critical thinking and understanding whilst exploring theory and practical subjects through a range of learning experiences.